CJBuchel/TMS/notes.md

 - Used for updates to database and holds the main server side timing and other services.

 # Interfaces
-- There are 7 interfaces.
+- There are 6 interfaces.
 (Admin, Clock/Timer, MatchControl, Scorer, Display, CentralStats)

 ### Admin
 - Main page for admin, and first time setup

-### Clock/Timer
+### Clock/Timer/Match Display
 - A single page interface that displays the timer and the controls for timer.

 ### Match Control